Santander UK debit card: an overview of features, fees, and limits

 Not happy with your current bank, or interested in switching accounts to get a better deal?
-Read on, as we’ve put together a handy guide on how to switch a current account in the UK.
+Read on, as we’ve put together a handy guide on how to switch a bank account in the UK.

 We’ll look at how to start the process, how long it takes, switching bonuses and much more.
 Plus, all you need to know about the Current Account Switch Service (CASS).